js-ferguson/myBlog/README.md

 I have performed extensive testing to ensure the application operates as expected.
 I have also had quite a few people using the site and reporting bugs and inconsistencies.
 Testing was performed manually by using the sites features as different users.
 First as a visitor without and account, then as a registered user, and finally logged in as an admin.

-- Go to the landing page and test each link to ensure it works as expected and links to other sites open in new tabs.
+- Go to the landing page and test each link to ensure it works as expected.
+Links to other sites open in new tabs.
 - Click through pagination links
 - Click on a post title or continue reading to go to the view for a single post.
 - Click comment to reveal the comment textbox.